 The curriculum comprises the wide range of taught subjects (the Arts, Humanities, Languages, PE, Computing, English, Mathematics, Science and Technology) and the wide range of “extra curricular” and “out of hours learning” activities that are available.
 During years 7, 8 and 9 all pupils follow a broad and balanced curriculum to develop skills and knowledge in all curriculum areas.
 Pupil choose their GCSE options in Year 9 and embark on these courses in Year 10, as a continuation of the work studied in Key Stage 3.

 At Woolmer Hill we also include a very positive climate of relationships, attitudes and behaviour that are established in our school community.
 We encourage our young people to be “Proud to belong – Proud to achieve” and our four Pillars of Learning, the 4Rs, underpin our curriculum:-

 At Key Stage 4 our Curriculum is further enhanced by the Waverley Federation ‘Special Option’ programme which allows us to offer a range of courses to our pupils of a more specialised and vocational nature.
 For example courses currently include Construction, Land Based Studies, Hair and Beauty Therapy, Child Care, plus others.

-SMSC (Social, Moral, Spiritual and Cultural Education) is a theme that runs through our whole curriculum.
+SMSC (Social, Moral, Spiritual and Cultural Education) and British Values are themes that run throughout our whole curriculum.
 We have an extensive assembly programme which over a two week cycle includes whole school assemblies, upper school and lower school assemblies and individual year group assemblies.
-This enables us to reinforce our 4Rs and SMSC issues, as well as address current and relevant issues.
+This enables us to reinforce our 4Rs and values, as well as address current and relevant issues.

 Key Stage 3: Years 7, 8 and 9